andrew/ultimate-awesome/README.md

 - [awesome-webext-dev](https://github.com/davestewart/awesome-webext-dev) - List of resources for web extension development.
 - [awesome-fido2](https://github.com/deepzz0/awesome-fido2) - FIDO2: CTAP1/2 and WebAuthn.
 - [awesome](https://github.com/devfikdark/awesome) - Here is a list of best resources to get you started with learning how to code.
 Awesome lists about all kinds of interesting topics.
+- [awesome-mcp-servers](https://github.com/dhanushnehru/awesome-mcp-servers) - A curated list of awesome Model Context Protocol (MCP) servers, tools, SDKs and resources for AI assistants like Claude.
 - [Awesome-Palette-Choice](https://github.com/dogfuntom/Awesome-Palette-Choice) - A list of color palette generator (semi-automatic, AI-powered, and the rest).
 - [awesome-dogechain](https://github.com/dogmoneyswap/awesome-dogechain) - A curated list of DogeChain projects & resources.
 - [awesome-flinto](https://github.com/domenicosolazzo/awesome-flinto) - Awesome list of resources for Flinto.